martiensk/cocwiki/investigators/character-creation.md

 5. Determine [damage bonus and build](/damage-bonus-build).
 6. Determine hit points - CON + SIZ / 10.
 7. Determine [MOV characteristic](/game-system/movement#game-grid).
-8. Choose an occupation and allocate the following values among the eight occupation skills and the credit rating skill:
+8. Choose an occupation (Core rulebook P. 40, Investigators Handbook P. 66)
+9. Allocate the following values among the eight occupation skills and the credit rating skill:
 	* one at 70%
 	* two at 60%
 	* three at 50%